 However, in my Pediatric ENT (Ear, Nose, and Throat) practice, I have found the number one symptom of nasal allergies is…A STUFFY NOSE!
-That’s right.
-When my young patients do not have classic symptoms, parents assume it is a cold and just wait it out.
 Many of my patients come to see me due to chronic mouth breathing and complications of a chronic stuffy nose.

 Nasal allergy treatment options

 Over-the-counter nasal allergy treatment options are available…well…nearly everywhere!
 Yes, there are also prescriptions available; however, most patients self-treat.

 Pediatrician Dr. Kristen Stuppy has written an excellent post about a wide range of allergy treatments, including medications and non-medications.
 Check out her post for a great summary of allergy management options.

 I will discuss the different categories for nasal allergy treatment in greater detail, but I wanted to take a minute to remind you that salt water nasal washes are incredibly helpful!

 Every day I explain to my patients that we brush our teeth daily to reduce the number of bacteria and contaminants that are ready to erode our teeth.
 Brushing our teeth is preventative.

 This exact same preventative concept applies to saline nose rinses.
 Cleansing the nose to reduce the number of allergens, bacteria, and viruses is a great way to prevent inflammation which leads to complications.